RetroDECK/ES-DE/USERGUIDE.md

 **Overwrite files and data**

 Affects both overwriting of metadata as well as actual game media files on the filesystem.
-Even with this option disabled, metadata entries which are set to their default values will of course be populated by the scraper.
-In other words, this option only affects overwriting of previously scraped data.
+Even with this option disabled, metadata entries which are set to their default values will be populated by the scraper.
+In other words, this option only affects overwriting of previously scraped data, or data manually entered via the metadata editor.
 Game names are considered as set to their default values if either corresponding to the physical game file on disk minus the extension (e.g. the entry _Commando_ if the file is named _Commando.zip_), or for arcade games if corresponding to the MAME names as defined in the bundled mamenames.xml.
 Note that this setting does not affect generated miximages, that is instead controlled by the setting _Overwrite miximages (scraper/offline generator)_ found in the miximage settings menu.

 **Halt on invalid media files**

 With this setting enabled, if any media files returned by the scraper seem to be invalid, the scraping is halted and an error message is presented where it's possible to retry or cancel the scraping of the specific game.
 In the case of multi-scraping it's also possible to skip the game and proceed to the next one in the queue.
 With this setting disabled, all media files will always be accepted and saved to disk.
-As of ES-DE v1.1 the file verification is quite basic and future versions will improve on this by using file checksums and other file integrity checks.
+As of ES-DE v1.2 the file verification is quite basic and future versions will improve on this by using file checksums and other file integrity checks.
+There is an exception in place for box back covers when using ScreenScraper.
+As many of these specific images are broken, there is an automatic filter built in that is always active and which removes blank images and those containing only a few lines of pixels.

 **Search using metadata names**

 By default ES-DE will perform scraper searches based on the game name that has been manually set in the metadata editor, or that has been previously scraped.
-If you prefer to search using the physical file name regardless of such data being available, then disable this option.
+If you prefer to search using the physical filename regardless of such data being available, then disable this option.
 Note that when using TheGamesDB as scraper service for arcade games (MAME and Neo Geo), the short MAME name will always be expanded to the full game name as this scraper service does not support searches using short MAME names.
+In general it's recommended to disable this option if scraping arcade games using ScreenScraper as the MAME short names is much more reliable than using the metadata names.

 **Interactive mode** _(Multi-scraper only)_